 Electric Shocks Delivery Circuit

-Electric shocks are commonly used in Drosophila research to deliver a controlled electrical shock to the flies during aversive learning and memory experiments.
-The circuits typically consist of a power supply, and a set of electrodes that can be placed in contact with the flies.
+Electric shocks (ES) are commonly used in Drosophila research to deliver a controlled punishment to the flies during aversive learning and memory experiments.
+ES circuits typically consist of a power supply, and a set of electrodes that can be placed in contact with the flies.
 The intensity and duration of the electric shock can be controlled by adjusting the voltage and pulse duration of the circuit.
-However, the specific design and implementation of electric shock delivery circuits can vary widely depending on the specific experimental setup and research question.
+However, the specific design and implementation of ES delivery circuits can vary widely depending on the specific experimental setup and research question.

 The electric shock system in the IDOC can be grouped into 3 key sections.